 Africa is one of the largest continents in the world and the home to 53 nation states.
-Although regarded as the poorest continent, viagra 40mg there are some progressing economies in Africa which quite wealthy.
-Here is the list of top ten 10 most richest nations or countries in Africa with respect to Gross Domestic Product (Purchasing Power Parity).
-Interestingly, sales African Americans spend $960 billion in the US with a projected growth to $1.2 trillion by 2012.
+Although regarded as the poorest continent, there are some progressing economies in Africa which are quite wealthy.
+Here is the list of ten most richest nations or countries in Africa with respect to Gross Domestic Product (Purchasing Power Parity).
+Interestingly, African Americans spend over $1.2 trillion in the United States.
 If regarded as a nation-state African Americans would represent the 14th largest economy in the world, and the largest nation on the African continent.

 Egypt: The country has a highly developed economy, and she is the first richest country in Africa having 467,600 dollars GDP (PPP).
 GDP (Nominal) per capita of Egypt is 187.956 billion dollars in 2009, estimated by IMF.
 Egypt has a developed energy market based on coal, oil, natural gas, and hydro power.
 Egypt has huge reserves of gas, estimated at 1,940 cubic kilometers, and LNG is exported to many countries.